Test of mosquitoes in Tulsa finds West Nile virus; health officials push precautions

-Health officials are urging residents to take precautions against mosquitoes after a sample of the disease-carrying insects in Tulsa County tested positive for the West Nile virus.
+Health officials are urging residents to take precautions against mosquitoes after some of the disease-carrying insects in Tulsa County tested positive for the West Nile virus.

-The sample was caught in an east Tulsa trap this week located along the U.S. 169 corridor between 31st and 41st streets, according to the Tulsa Health Department's mosquito surveillance program.
+The mosquitoes were caught this week in a trap in east Tulsa along the U.S. 169 corridor between 31st and 41st streets, according to the Tulsa Health Department's mosquito surveillance program.

 “Unfortunately, some of those people have died of the illness,” Dixon said in a news release.
 “It is important to take steps to prevent mosquitoes from biting you and your family."